-This course will introduce the students to proper communication techniques within the community and law enforcement environment, interviewing techniques, written communication, report writing; and testimony will be part of this course.
-Prerequisite: None Lecture Hours: 40 Lab Hours: 0 Other Hours: 0
+This course will introduce the student to proper communication techniques within the community and the law enforcement environment.
+Interviewing techniques, written communication, report writing, and testimony will be a part of this course.
+Prerequisites: None.
+Lecture Hours: 40 Lab Hours: 0 Other Hours: 0